UK set for tougher virus rules as cases surge

 "I'm fully, fully reconciled to that."

-Britain recorded 57,725 new cases on Saturday, its highest total of the entire pandemic.
+Britain recorded 57,725 new cases on Saturday, its highest total of the entire pandemic, with a new strain of the virus tearing across the country.

 Health officials are concerned that the surging numbers could overwhelm hospitals during their busiest time of the year.

+Much of Britain is already under strict regional rules to prevent the spread, although primary schools are set to reopen in most of the country when the Christmas holiday ends on Monday.

+However, around one million four to 11 year olds will learn remotely after the government announced primary schools in London, where case rates are particularly high, would remain closed.

-Johnson told parents of young children that they should "absolutely" send them to schools reopening after Christmas, despite the closure of some establishments in the worst-affected areas.
+Johnson told parents elsewhere that they should "absolutely" send their young children to school when term begins.

 "I understand people's frustrations, I understand people's anxieties but there is no doubt in my mind that schools are safe and that education is a priority.